TheWallOfDucks/chaos-duck/README.md

 ## Current Limitations

+### Supported AWS Regions

 Chaos Llama will only work in these regions (due to a limitation with AWS Lambda Schedules):

 - US East (Northern Virginia)
 - US West (Oregon)
 - Europe (Ireland)
 - Asia Pacific (Tokyo)

+### Features

+Right now, Chaos Llama only knows how to terminate instances and does not support more advanced interference modes, like introducing extra latency.

 ## Chaos Llama vs Chaos Monkey